six519/titik2/language_reference.rst

 **Break Statement**

-When a break statement is encountered inside a loop, the loop is imstatictely terminated and the program control resumes at the next statement following the loop.
+When a break statement is encountered inside a loop, the loop is immediately terminated and the program control resumes at the next statement following the loop.

 **Example**